toshi0607/Go-FAQ-Japanese-Edition/original.md

 will not invalidate any existing programs—but without a clear idea of what equality of slices should mean, it was simpler to leave it out for now.

-In Go 1, unlike prior releases, equality is defined for structs and arrays, so such types can be used as map keys.
-Slices still do not have a definition of equality, though.
+Equality is defined for structs and arrays, so they can be used as map keys.

 ### Why are maps, slices, and channels references while arrays are values?